jim-parry/CodeIgniter4-website/readme.rst

 Project Folders
 ***************

 /application        the obvious
-/public         the served face of the website /public/assets  CSS, javascript & media
+/data               zipped files for downloading, avatars /public             the served face of the website /public/assets      CSS, javascript & media /public/user_guide  Symbolic link to the current CI user guide (v3) /public/userguide2  Placeholder for the CI2 user guide /public/userguide3  Placeholder for the CI3 user guide /tests              Provision for unit testing (not used) /writable           Writable folder for temporary files

-/data           zipped files for downloading, avatars
+You may have noticed that there is no **system** folder.
+That is on purpose ... the website assumes that the CodeIgniter4 framework has been installed locally at the same level as the website project.

 *******
 License